 - Make improvements to the building and site

 Please go and read the full article which will explain the five things in detail but what we feel is very important is where Andrew says: “Business owners should take the time to read their current policy and discuss with their brokers what’s covered and where there may be gaps.
 Determine whether the limits of liability are in line with the current dollar value of the cost to repair or replace the damage.”
 Don’t assume you are covered, look over your policy, ask questions and make sure your business is covered correctly.

-If we are not your but would like for us to look over your home owners and or business policy please contact us.
+Even if we are not your Insurance Agent, but you would like for us to look over your home owners and or business policy please contact us.
 No obligation, we will help make sure you are covered correctly.